awsdocs/amazon-ses-developer-guide/doc-source/examples-send-using-sdk.md

 ------
 #### [ Java SDK v2 ]

 The following code example is a complete solution for sending email through Amazon SES using the [AWS SDK for Java 2\.x](https://aws.amazon.com/sdk-for-java/) and the [JavaMail API](https://github.com/javaee/javamail/releases)\.
 This code example assumes that you have installed the SDK for Java 2\.x, and that you have created a shared credentials file\.
-For more information about creating a shared credentials file, see [Create a Shared Credentials File](create-shared-credentials-file.md)\.
+For more information about creating a shared credentials file, see [Create a shared credentials file](create-shared-credentials-file.md)\.

 ```
 package com.example.ses;